Bomber Mafia: Origins

 Developed over the years 1926–1929 at Air Corps Tactical School (ACTS) at Langley Field in Virginia, a forward-looking doctrine of daylight precision bombing was promulgated by Brigadier General William "Billy" Mitchell who advocated a greatly expanded role for the bomber force.
 After graduating from ACTS in 1931, Mitchell protégée Harold L. George stayed at the school to refine and teach the new bombing theory, soon recruiting as teachers his former students Haywood S. Hansell, Donald Wilson and Laurence S. Kuter as fellow bomber advocates.
 These four instructors, the core of US bomber advocacy, argued that an enemy's army and navy could be defeated intact due to the destruction of industrial and military targets deep within enemy-held territory.

-This theory was first espoused by Italian General Giulio Douhet, though his ideas included the terror bombing of population centers that the American theorists eschewed.
-In contrast, American theorists devised a strategy of pin-point bombing that targeted the enemy economy and the production of weapons.
-Though unproven, the major attraction of this sort of strategic bombing doctrine was that a war was expected to be won relatively quickly, with minimal casualties, and that grinding, static trench warfare as seen in World War I could be avoided.
-In November 1932 when British Lord President of the Council Stanley Baldwin said "the bomber will always get through", he was talking about the terror bombing of cities.
-The US Bomber Mafia agreed with Baldwin only in that the bomber would prevail in its mission.
-They intended the mission to be against military and industrial targets, not populations.
+This theory was first espoused by the Italian general Giulio Douhet, though his ideas included the strategic bombing of population centers that the American theorists eschewed.
+In contrast, American theorists devised a strategy of pin-point bombing that targeted enemy economies and weapon production.
+Though unproven, the major attraction of this type of strategic bombing doctrine was that a war was expected to be won relatively quickly, with minimal casualties, and that grinding, static trench warfare as seen in World War I could be avoided.
+In November 1932, the British statesman Stanley Baldwin proclaimed that "the bomber will always get through", referring to the strategic bombing of cities.
+The Bomber Mafia agreed with Baldwin only in that the bomber would prevail in its mission, intending for their bombing missions to be solely against military and industrial targets.